Qualifications for Services

 - H&H instruction may be offered when the student’s condition allows the student to be in attendance of up to 50% during the school day.

-- Half-time attendance at the high school level would be no more than two classes per day or four classes total.
+- Half-time attendance at the high school level is no more than two classes per day or every other day with four classes total.

-- Half-time attendance at the middle school level would be up to a total of four classes per day.
+- Half-time attendance at the middle school level is no more than a total of four classes per day or seven classes every other day.

-- Half-time attendance at the elementary school level would be up to four hours per day.
+- Half-time attendance at the elementary school level is up to four hours per day or every other day.

 - H&H instruction is recommended by the student’s physician, medical professional, Licensed Clinical Social Worker (LCSW), licensed psychotherapist or legally-directed services, and requested by the parent/guardian.